GENERAL RISK ASSESSMENT FOR WALKS ORGANISED BY

 LEADERS CAN REFUSE TO TAKE WALKERS THEY CONSIDER INAPPROPRIATELY EQUIPPED.

-Refreshment – During the summer months walks will generally be planned around picnic stops.
-Hence walkers need to carry sufficient food and liquid for the walk.
-During the winter months some walks will be planned to meet the coach at lunch-time hence food can be left on the coach but walkers should still carry some liquid and snacks.
+Refreshment – The walks will generally be planned around picnic stops.
+Hence walkers need to carry sufficient food and liquid for the day.
 In cold weather a flask with a hot drink is recommended and in hot weather walkers should start the day with a very minimum of one litre of liquid.
 Keeping hydrated is important.

 Navigation – Leaders will carry the relevant maps, compass and possibly GPS.
 Depending upon the leader’s experience, walk location and terrain all or part of the route may be surveyed.